Get PulmCCM’s Weekly Email Update

 Therapeutic Control of the Mean Systemic Filling Pressure

 If Pmsf can be assessed, one must consider whether its manipulation has any clinical import.
 As in part 1, direct relationship between a patient’s blood volume and the Pmsf is tenuous because of the dynamic nature of the stressed volume in response to adrenergic tone; a low Pmsf may indicate hypovolemia, but also venoplegia or some combination thereof.
 Accordingly, clinical context is imperative.
 Another potential implication of Pmsf measurement is knowing venous tone or compliance.
 Measuring Pmsf following injection of a known volume of crystalloid allows measurement of venous compliance and potentially whether therapy should focus on adrenergic agents [i.e. to correct high venous compliance] or not .
-Yet, provision of norepinephrine has multiple conflicting effects on cardiac output including: augmenting Pmsf, increasing the resistance to venous return and down-shift of the cardiac function curve if afterload is increased too greatly by alpha tone .
+Yet, provision of norepinephrine has multiple, conflicting effects on cardiac output including: augmenting Pmsf, increasing the resistance to venous return and down-shifting the cardiac function curve if afterload is increased by alpha stimulation .